Home

 • Signature before 1970 is "K.J.L.", after 1970 "Kenneth Jay Lane" or "Kenneth Lane."

-Elsa Schiaparelli: 1890-1873
+Elsa Schiaparelli: 1890-1973

-Identifying Costume Jewelry -Elsa Schiaparelli Elsa Schiaparelli founded a fashion house in Paris in the early 1920s and drove costume jewelry to the cutting edge of fashion.
+Elsa Schiaparelli founded a fashion house in Paris in the early 1920s and drove Costume Jewelry to the cutting edge of fashion.

-• When identifying costume jewelry by Schiaparelli look for costume jewelry which is quirky, surrealist-inspired, highly stylized designs.
+• When identifying Costume Jewelry by Schiaparelli look for Costume Jewelry which is quirky, surrealist-inspired, highly stylized designs.

 • From the 1950s she was based in New York and made abstract or floral jewelry designs using colorful stones and glass.